A few words

 What happens when the child becomes unwilling prey caught between battling parents’ lawyers?
 Lawyers who have no incentive to help, and, worse, an incentive to increase their legal fees?
 Judges and lawyers simply walk away from the fallout from their arguments – never even bothering to check in with the children to see what they did to them.
 But the children, the families?
 They live with the consequences.

-Do we believe we can do better?
+We believe we can do better.

 No family should be torn apart without a chance.
 No child should have their entire life decided without any say.
-A child should understand their own rights; they should be put in a position where they feel safe, secure, and seen; and if their lives are determined by a legal system, they ought to have legal representation.
+A child should understand their own rights; they should be in a position where they feel safe, secure, and seen; and if their lives are determined by a legal system, they ought to have legal representation.

 We believe in changing this current culture of enablement through: